 Mira API - MCP Server

-MCP (Model Context Protocol) is quickly becoming the recognized standard for integrating remote tools and resources into LLMs.
-You can read more about this standard on the official MCP site.
+MCP is quickly becoming the recognized standard for integrating remote tools and resources into LLMs.

 In this guide we’ll explain the new MCP Server integration option for the Mira API, by showing how you can integrate Mira with OpenAI.